learnk8s/learnk8s.io/src/gatekeeper/content.md

 So you could write a component that checks if the current Pod uses a container image that comes from a private registry.

-You could register it as part of the ValidationAdmissionWebhook and pass or reject requests based on the container image.
+You could register it as part of the `ValidationAdmissionWebhook` and pass or reject requests based on the container image.

-And that’s exactly what Gatekeeper does — it registers as a component in the cluster and validates requests.
+And that's exactly what Gatekeeper does — it registers as a component in the cluster and validates requests.

 ## Enforcing policies using Gatekeeper